jdkent/compose-docs/docs/tutorial/manual.md

 * **Screening**: Remove irrelevant studies

-* **Elibility**: Remove studies that do not meet inclusion criteria or do not have retrievable information
+* **Eligibility**: Remove studies that do not meet inclusion criteria or do not have retrievable information

 * **Included**: Double check the studies and view which studies will be included in the meta-analysis